PHIL'S FARMS & NURSERY

 EARLY SEASON RIPENING BLUEBERRIES

-$20 PATRIOT is the largest early season blueberry, with ripe fruit starting in June.
+PATRIOT is the largest early season blueberry, with ripe fruit starting in June.
 It is juicy, sweet - freezing exceptionally well and outstanding for baking and preserving.
 (Delicious eaten fresh too!)
 A bush may have 10 to 20 pounds of berries, and the bush is pest and disease resistant.
 Patriot blueberry bushes fit well into small backyard landscapes.
 They are also excellent for planting in containers on a patio or deck.
-Vaccinium corymbosum ‘Patriot’ USDA Zones 3 – 7 Hardy to -30˚F.
+Vaccinium corymbosum ‘Patriot’ USDA Zones 3 – 7 Hardy to -30˚F. (2 gallon size only)

 EARLY TO MID SEASON RIPENING